Introduction

 I am a proponent of using meat raw for making cat food, mostly because cats do extremely well on eating meat raw, and because it is much easier to prepare cat food with raw meat than it is to make a cooked homemade cat food.
 If meats are chosen sensibly, the healthy cat is extremely resistant to infection with food-born bacteria.
 Parasites are only of little consequence, because most are host specific.

-A large benefit of feeding raw, besides the time-saving aspect for the owner of cats, is the fact that raw meat is NOT sterile.
-Fresh raw meat is a vector for other kinds of lesser known bacteria which can have VERY beneficial effects for cats.
-In some way, raw meat is a source of PROBIOTICS.
+A large benefit of feeding raw, besides the time-saving aspect for the owner of cats, is the fact that raw meat is not sterile.
+Fresh raw meat is a vector for other kinds of lesser known bacteria which can have very beneficial effects for cats.
+In some way, raw meat is a source of probiotics.
 The digestive tract of cats is not a sterile environment.
-In fact, it is truly still the “outside” of the body, because it is really a tunnel going from the mouth to the anus through the body.
+In fact, it is truly still the “outside” of the body, because it is essentially a tunnel going from the mouth to the anus through the body.
 Like all areas of the outside of the body, its surface is populated by beneficial bacteria which live in symbioses with the host and help maintain the health of the host.
 A diet of raw meat facilitates “transfaunation” or the transplanting or “seeding” of the cat’s inside with species specific microbiota to create and maintain a healthy gut microbiom.
 The reason why many cats with Irritable Bowel Disease spontaneously recover when fed a raw meat diet may rest here.

 I think a cooked homemade diet can be nutritionally complete and balanced with additional supplements, but it is my opinion that it is much more beneficial to the majority of cats to eat meat raw.